google/cro3/contrib/labtunnel/README.md

       --remote-port-ssh int           Remote port to forward ssh tunnels to (default 22) -o, --ssh-options strings           ssh options for all ssh commands (default [StrictHostKeyChecking=no,ExitOnForwardFailure=yes,ForkAfterAuthentication=no,LogLevel=ERROR,ControlMaster=auto,ControlPersist=3600,ControlPath=/tmp/ssh-labtunnel-%C,ServerAliveCountMax=10,ServerAliveInterval=1,VerifyHostKeyDNS=no,CheckHostIP=no,UserKnownHostsFile=/dev/null,Compression=yes])
-      --ssh-retry-delay-seconds int   Time to wait before retrying failed ssh command calls (default 10) -a, --tauto                         For tunnel usage that differs between Tauto/Autotest and Tast, make then as expected for Tauto (effects btpeer and chameleon tunnels)
-  -v, --version                       version for labtunnel
+      --ssh-retry-delay-seconds int   Time to wait before retrying failed ssh command calls (default 10) -v, --version                       version for labtunnel

 Use "labtunnel [command] --help" for more information about a command.